reachme1212/kickstarter-analysis/README.md

 **Analysis based on goals under 10k and over 10k:**

-1.Total number of events for the category play with goals under $10000 is 889 , When goals are below $10000 the successful outcome are 622, that is 70 % (622/889) success rate     and 29007 people contributed for these events with lower goals.
-How many people will contribute to Louises play is not something we can predict exactly however this is a         good insight to know more people are contributing to the plays with lesser goals
+1.Total number of events for the category play with goals under $10000 is 889, plays contibute 84% to overall theater events , When goals are below $10000 the successful outcome are 622, that is 70 % (622/889) of all plays succeeded.

-2.Total number of events for category plays with goals equal to $10000 or above are 158, successful plays are 72, 45.5% success rate, 12891 people contributed for these events.
+2.Total number of events for category plays with goals equal to $10000 or above are 158, successful plays are 72, 45.5% success rate, 11769 people contributed for these events.

 3.Overall fundraising events - 4114 , out of which total plays are 1066 that is 25.9% of all event are plays.